Wolmer's Schools: History

 Wolmer's is the second-oldest high school in the Caribbean, having been established in 1729 by John Wolmer, a goldsmith, who bequeathed £2,360 for the establishment of a Free School.
 However, it did not come into existence until 1736, when the Wolmer's Trust was set up.

 The oldest is Combermere School, in Barbados, originally the Drax Parish School, established in 1695 by the will of Colonel Henry Drax, a son of Sir James Drax, of 1682.
 The third (by record thus far) being Harrison College in Barbados, formerly Harrison Free School, established in 1733.

 Wolmer's is certainly the oldest school in the Caribbean that has retained its original name.
 It turned into a group of schools, which was completely overhauled during the educational reforms of Governor John Peter Grant, who brought two new schoolmasters over from England.

 Wolmer's is the oldest continually operating school in Jamaica.
-Wolmer’s is the only school that can boast having a day to commemorate its immense contributions to Jamaica.